cardano-foundation/CIPs/CIP-0032/README.md

 This is quite inconvenient for users.
 Datums tend to represent the result of computation done by the party who creates the output, and as such there is almost no chance that the spending party will know the datum without communicating with the creating party.
-That means that either the datum must be communicated between parties off-chain, or communicated on-chain by attaching it to the transaction that creates the output (which is also inconvenient in that the spending party must watch the whole chain to spot it).
+That means that either the datum must be communicated between parties off-chain, or communicated on-chain by including it in the witness map of the transaction that creates the output ("extra datums").
+This is also inconvenient for the spending party, who must watch the whole chain to spot it.

 It would be much more convenient to just put the _datum itself_ in an output, which is what we propose.